-Seahawks notebook: Seattle places Ed Dickson on IR, promotes Tyrone Swoopes, list Jadeveon Clowney as questionable for Sunday’s game
+Seahawks notebook: Seattle places Ed Dickson on IR, promotes Tyrone Swoopes, lists Jadeveon Clowney as questionable for Sunday’s game

 RENTON — As Sunday’s Seahawks’ game against the Eagles draws closer, there is clarity to the status of one injured player — receiver Tyler Lockett.

-Lockett, who suffered a shin contusion in the win over the 49ers a week ago Monday, was not given a designation on the injury status report Friday, meaning he is considered cleared to play.
+Lockett, who suffered a shin contusion in the win over the 49ers on Nov.
+11, was not given a designation on the injury status report Friday, meaning he is considered cleared to play.

 Seattle listed only three players on the report, but one is especially eye-catching — defensive end Jadeveon Clowney, who is questionable with knee/hip issues.
-Clowney has not practiced all week and was not seen at practice on Thursday during the portion open to the media.
+Clowney has not practiced all week and was not seen at practice Thursday during the portion open to the media.

-Clowney did not practice most of the week prior to the game against the 49ers with what were listed as knee/toe issues.
+Clowney did not practice most of the week before the game against the 49ers with what were listed as knee/toe issues.
 But he was not given a status heading into the 49ers game when Seattle had only two players given designations of any sort.

 Seattle also listed tight end Luke Willson (hamstring) as doubtful and cornerback Neiko Thorpe (groin) as questionable for Sunday’s game at Philly.

-The Seahawks on Friday also made a move anticipated since Thursday, officially placing tight end Ed Dickson on Injured Reserve and promoting Tyrone Swoopes off the practice squad to take his place on the 53-man roster.
+The Seahawks also placed tight end Ed Dickson on injured reserve and promoted Tyrone Swoopes off the practice squad to take his place on the 53-man roster.

-A day after being activated off injured reserve list, Dickson did not practice due to a knee issue on Thursday as he was undergoing examinations and the team was debating his status.
+A day after being activated off injured reserve, Dickson did not practice due to a knee issue Thursday as he was undergoing examinations and the team was debating his status.
 Going on IR means his season is over.

 The Seahawks activated the 10-year veteran off injured reserve Wednesday after he missed the first 10 games after having what was characterized as minor knee surgery in August — coach Pete Carroll’s initial timetable on the injury was four to five weeks.
 Seattle carried Dickson on its initial 53-man roster so he would be eligible to return off IR later in the season.
 He officially returned to practice three weeks ago, as allowed by NFL rules, before being activated this week, the deadline for him to be placed on the 53-man roster.

 Dickson told reporters before practice Wednesday he felt healthy and ready to help the Seahawks, who needed another tight end to fill in while Willson recovers from a hamstring injury suffered against the 49ers.
-Carroll said earlier in the day Wednesday that Dickson is “going to play a regular load if the week works out fine.
+Carroll had said earlier that Dickson is “going to play a regular load if the week works out fine.
 He’s been conditioning for a long time.
 He’s been practicing with us for quite a while.
 He should be ready to go.”

-But concern apparently arose anew about Dickson’s knee following Wednesday’s practice.
+But concern apparently arose anew about Dickson’s knee after Wednesday’s practice.

 With Dickson and Willson out Thursday, Seattle was down to just one healthy tight end in practice — Jacob Hollister — along with George Fant, who often plays in eligible tackle/tight end roles.